mpyw/co/README.md

 ### Conversion on resolving

-All values are resolved by the following rules.
+The all values are resolved by the following rules.
-Yielded values are also sent into the Generator.
+Yielded values are also sent to the Generator.
-The rules are applied recursively.
+The rules will be applied recursively.

 | Before | After |
 |:---:|:----:|